How many times have you come across emails that make you feel like looking at the sun would have been a far better alternative?

 Now that you know what doesn’t work with emails, let’s move on to how to make it work.

-Here are some email writing tips, which I’ve learned through my years of experience with email marketing.
-If you follow all of them religiously, I can guarantee you that you would be writing irresistibly good emails.
+So, here are some email writing tips, which I’ve learned through my years of experience with email marketing.
+Therefore, if you follow all of them religiously, I can guarantee you that you would be writing irresistibly good emails.

 3) Optimize Your Content for Quick Reading.
 If I think I cannot read an email in 30 seconds, I would probably not read it.